Landslake Lions

 Landslake Lions is a Dutch basketball club based in Landsmeer, North Holland.
-The men's team currently plays in the Promotiedivisie, the second tier of basketball in the Netherlands.
+The men's team currently plays in the 1e divisie, the third tier of basketball in the Netherlands.
 The women's team plays in the Vrouwen Basketball League, the Dutch first tier.
 The Lions play their game at the ICL Sportcenter, which has a capacity of 900 people.